pytorch/pytorch.github.io/_posts/2025-04-15-how-ibm-uses-pt-terratorch.md

 PyTorch helped use to tackle three major challenges:

-* Ease of experimentation: Dynamic computation graphs and rich visualization tools made it simple to test different models and training strategies.
+* Ease of experimentation: Dynamic computation graphs, automatic differentiation, full abstraction of CUDA and rich visualization tools made it simple to test different models and training strategies.
 * Scalability: With DDP, FSDP, PyTorch Lightning and TorchGeo, we could train models on large-scale datasets without worrying about infrastructure.
 * Community support: PyTorch - the de-facto standard in AI research - with its active community and excellent documentation made it easy to overcome hurdles and stay up to date with the latest advancements in AI research.